“Big 8″ Top Food Allergens

 - Celiac Disease

-An adverse reaction to gluten is known as celiac disease or “celiac sprue”.
+This is an auto-immune disorder sometimes also called “celiac sprue”.
 This disease requires a lifelong restriction of gluten, which is found in wheat, rye, and barley, and perhaps oats.
 These grains and their by-products must be strictly avoided by people with celiac disease.

 Celiac disease causes damage to the lining of the small intestine, which prevents the proper absorption of nutrients in foods.
 This is turn can cause a person with Celiac disease to become malnourished.